Panacea Biotec Joins DENSTAR Project to Advance DengiAll Dengue Vaccine Licensure in Africa

 *this image is generated using AI for illustrative purposes only.

-Panacea Biotec has launched the DENSTAR project to advance the licensure of its tetravalent dengue vaccine, DengiAll, in sub-Saharan Africa and facilitate its broader global use.
+Panacea Biotec has joined the DENSTAR project to advance the licensure of its tetravalent dengue vaccine, DengiAll, in sub-Saharan Africa and facilitate its broader global access.
 The four-year initiative, funded under the Global Health European & Developing Countries Clinical Trials Partnership 3 Joint Undertaking (GH EDCTP3 JU) and supported by the European Union, aims to combat Neglected Tropical Diseases and reduce the disease burden across Africa.
 The project is scheduled to run for 48 months starting June 1, 2026.

 DENSTAR Consortium